FIWARE/load-tests/testReports/orion/small/README.md

 The described setup will work stable for setups with:
 - around 1300-1500 updates/s for the ngsi-ld endpoint
 - around 1900-2000 single value updates/s for the v2 endpoint
-- getting single entities ~70 req/s, might shrink over time with the size of the database
+- getting and querying entities ~1800-2000 req/s for the ngsi-ld endpoint
+- getting and querying entities ~2800-3000 req/s for the v2 endpoint

 Detailed reports can be found here:
 * LD-endpoint: